Elvan Abeylegesse: Career highlights

 She was the 2010 recipient of the Pierre de Coubertin World Fair Play Trophy, an annual award given by the International Fair Play Committee.
 She had lent a pair of running shoes to competitor Meselech Melkamu just moments before the beginning of the 10,000 metres final at the 2009 World Championships in Athletics.
 Having forgotten to bring her shoes to the track, Melkamu went on to take the silver.

 Abeylegesse won the 2010 edition of the Ras Al Khaimah Half Marathon in a time of 1:07:07.
 This was the fastest ever time for a woman in the half marathon race and made her the sixth fastest woman overall.
 She played down suggestions of a permanent switch to longer road races, however, saying a marathon debut would have to wait until after the 2012 London Olympics.

 At the 2010 European Athletics Championships, Abeylegesse won gold in the 10,000 m, finishing in 31 minutes, 10.23 seconds On 28 July 2010, and she won the silver medal in 5000m finishing in 14 minutes, 54.44 seconds on 1 August 2010.
 She narrowly missed out on a medal at the 2010 IAAF Continental Cup, finishing two seconds behind Molly Huddle in the 5000 m.

 She returned to action in 2012 after her pregnancy and made her debut over 20 km, finishing as runner-up at the 20 Kilomètres de Paris.
 She was also runner-up in the 15K section of the Istanbul Eurasia Marathon.
 She won the Nice Half Marathon in April 2013.
-On November 17, 2013 she became runner-up in the women's category at the Istanbul Marathon with a time of 2:29:30.
+On 17 November 2013 she finished second at the Istanbul Marathon with a time of 2:29:30.